horizontalsystems/blockchain-crypto-guides/guides/token_guides/en/ethereum.md

 The DAI stablecoin, pegged 1:1 to the US dollar, is the currency of the loans given by MakerDAO.
 Anyone can take out a DAI denominated loan from the MakerDAO smart contract.

-### 0x Protocol
+### Uniswap

 There are many tokens belonging to all kinds of DApps on Ethereum blockchain.
-Just like the MakerDAO's MKR token, many of those tokens represent value and are traded on cryptocurrency exchanges.
+Just like the MakerDAO's MKR token, many of those tokens represent value and are traded on [cryptocurrency exchanges](../../fundamentals/en/6-buying-cryptocurrency-basics.md).

-0x protocol is a set of smart contracts on Ethereum which enables users to exchange Ethereum-based tokens.
+[Uniswap](uniswap.md) is a set of smart contracts on Ethereum which enables users to exchange Ethereum-based tokens without traditional intermediary body.

-ZRX is the native token for the 0x Protocol and plays a key role in exchanging tokens represented by different smart contracts.
-Moreover, holding ZRX tokens allows users to vote on improvements to 0x Protocol.

 ### Exchange Tokens